kartoza/miniSASS/docs/src/user/manual/landing-page.md

 3. **Map**: Navigate to the map page by clicking on the `Map` link.

 4. **Contact**: If the user needs to get in touch with us, simply click the `CONTACT` button.
-Our team is ready to assist users with any inquiries or issues user may have.
+Our team is ready to assist users with any inquiries or issues.

 5. **Login**: Access your account by clicking the `LOGIN` button.
-If the user is a registered user, can log in here.
+If the user is a registered user, they can log in here.
 For detailed login instructions, refer to the [login page documentation](./login-logout/index.md).

 6. **Register**: If the user is new to the platform, they can click `REGISTER` to create a new account.
 Registration is quick and easy, and it will give you full access to the platform.
 For detailed registration instructions, refer to the [register page documentation](./login-logout/index.md).